for Sunday Software’s Bongo Loves the Bible CD

 VERSION UPGRADE NOTICE:

-In our experience, “Bongo tech problems” are really “how to play.”
+In our experience, “Bongo tech problems” are really “how to play” issues.
+Read our tips and Game Guide linked on the bottom of our main Bongo webpage.
 Here are the most common “game play” issues.
 Tech Issues are also further down this page.

 Problem: O those crazy plants –they keep eating Bongo.